shopware/docs/guides/hosting/installation-updates/composer.md

 ├── Dockerfile            # minimal docker image
 ├── phpunit.xml.dist      # phpunit config
 ├── public                # should be the web root
-│   ├── index.php         # main entrypoint for the web application
+│   ├── index.php         # main entry point for the web application
 ├── README.md             # this file
 ├── src
 │   ├── Command/*